PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

 # Problem Statement and Goals

 Olist, a Brazilian e-commerce platform that supports small and medium-sized businesses by facilitating sales through major online marketplaces, faces a significant challenge in seller retention.
 Despite its role in simplifying e-commerce processes and enabling sellers to focus on growth, recent trends indicate a decline in seller retention.
-This issue threatens the sustainability of Olist's business model, as retaining active and high-performing sellers is critical to maintaining platform engagement and revenue.
+This issue threatens the sustainability of Olist's business model, as retaining active and high-performing sellers is critical to getting more Lifetime Value (LTV) from each seller (Source: https://www.google.com/url?q=https%3A%2F%2Fuserpilot.com%2Fblog%2Fsaas-customer-retention%2F), thus maintaining platform engagement and revenue.

 To address this, Olist has implemented a rule-based RFM (Recency, Frequency, Monetary) clustering approach to segment sellers based on their transaction behaviors.
 However, this static method may not fully capture the dynamic nature of seller performance and market trends, raising the question of whether machine learning-based clustering could provide a more accurate and actionable segmentation.

 The primary objective of this project is to explore how sellers can be clustered using RFM analysis to determine which clusters they belong to in terms of their activity and total transaction value, which can act as a base for us to analyze ways to minimize churn rates.
 This involves evaluating the effectiveness of machine learning (ML)-based clustering compared to the existing rule-based approach, profiling them, identifying meaningful patterns in seller behavior, and leveraging these insights to develop strategies that improve retention and engagement.
-By refining the seller clustering methodology, Olist aims to maintain and optimizing the sellers retention rate.
+By refining the seller clustering methodology, Olist aims to maintain and optimize the sellers retention rate.

-Value: Sellers Clustering
+Action: Sellers Clustering

-Goal: Optimizing sellers retention rate
+Goal: Improve the clustering of these sellers using ML techniques to improve our ability to analyze these sellers based on their behavior.

 Problem Statement for Analytics:
 After the seller clusters have been determined, we will then analyze each of these clusters to profile the sellers and see their differences in behavior based on RFM, particularly those that directly affect Olist's bottom line.